netgroup-polito/frog4-datastore/README.md

 ## How to interact with the datastore

-A description of the API exposed by the datastore is available at the URL: *ip_address:port/docs*
+A description of the API exposed by the datastore is available at the URL: `ip_address:port/docs` (e.g., `127.0.0.1:8081/docs`).

 ## How to clear uncompleted uploads